-Defence Tech Companies in Slovakia
+Defence companies in Slovakia

 Slovakia's defence modernisation accelerated sharply in 2025, with procurement spending surpassing €1.7 billion as the country pushes toward NATO capability targets.
-The most visible programme is the acquisition of 152 CV9035 MkIV infantry fighting vehicles from BAE Systems Hagglunds, with more than 30 Slovak companies involved and accounting for over 40 per cent of the contract value.
+The most visible programme is the acquisition of 152 CV9035 MkIV infantry fighting vehicles from BAE Systems Hagglunds, with more than 30 Slovak companies involved and accounting for over 40 % of the contract value.
 A separately approved purchase of six BARAK MX air defence batteries for €554 million signals investment across both ground forces and air defence.

 Sectors in Slovakia